MastarCheeze/study-notes/computer-science/paper-1/hardware.md

 ## Cloud

 > Data stored in servers \
-> Data can be accessed remotely
+> Data can be accessed remotely through network

 <br>